danwizard208/izardle/README.md

 These came to be known as the Forsaken.
 Their plane is a sort of surrealist place:
 Everywhere you go, things are almost, but not quite, normal.

+A possible idea: the event (lets say the Cataclysm) is also responsible for the birth of the Eldrazi.
+The Eldrazi represent the holes in mana and the distortions in reality brought about.
+They are the missing pieces of the forsaken, warped and twisted.
+This is the origin of the name izardle.
+It's a working name, not final.